Definition

 Netherlands Court Clarifies Woo Emission-Related Animal Data Cannot Be Withheld for Security (ECLI:NL:RBNNE:2026:889)

-A Dutch court has ruled that livestock operational data qualifies as emission-related environmental information, mandating public disclosure under the Open Government Act (Woo).
-This precedent significantly restricts the use of security or sabotage exemptions to protect operational data, increasing transparency risks for facilities with environmental impacts.
+A Dutch court ruling mandates the public disclosure of livestock operational data as emission-related environmental information under the Open Government Act.
+This precedent limits the use of security exemptions for operational data, signaling increased transparency risks and disclosure obligations for facilities with environmental impacts.

 Slovakia: Consultation on Draft Sixth Aarhus Convention Implementation Report